Learn to assess building damage to wood-frame, masonry and concrete buildings following a disaster like a flood, earthquake or wind storm.

 We offer damage assessment courses at a reasonable rate to encourage emergency preparedness and business continuity planning.
 We will come and train your group at a location of your choice.
 Organizations who wish to arrange for training must:

-- Meet or exceed the minimum number of required participants
+- meet or exceed the minimum number of required participants

-- Arrange for and register the participants
+- arrange for and register the participants

-- Provide a facility with a screen, PowerPoint projector and appropriate seating
+- provide a facility with a screen, PowerPoint projector and appropriate seating

 Working together with the University of British Columbia Department of Engineering and the North Shore Emergency Management on damage assessment technology, we have developed a mobile application with GIS capabilities.
 This app lets field teams record the location and severity of damage to buildings and sites with a smartphone or tablet.
-See the Rapid Damage Assessment Template and get the app.